yxuco/fabric-operation/README.md

 * Create new channel;
 * Install and instantiate new chaincode;
 * Add new peer nodes of the same bootstrap org;
+* Add new orderer nodes of the same bootstrap org;
 * Add new peer org to the same Kubernetes cluster;

 Refer [operations](./operations.md) for description of these activities.
 More operations (as described in `TODO` bellow) will be supported in the future.